seandenigris/XML-Parser/repository/XML-Parser.package/XMLException.class/README.md

 A generic exception class that supports message formatting.
+Used as a base class for exceptions from XMLParser and related libraries.